denten-books/plain-text/4-chapter.md

 Reading and writing proper involve a measure of correspondence between mind states and paper-and-ink states.

-To have read a book involves facility with the text: in the way its structure can, with much practice and repetition, become readily available to the "mind's eye."
+To have read a book involves a certain facility with the text: in the way its structure can, with much practice and repetition, become readily available to the "mind's eye."
 I "see" a particular thought or image in relationship to the rest of the structure.
-What was then a series of unrelated vignettes, becomes a part of a whole.
-That structure structure is not in the mind alone: I have a "feeling" about the location of a thought on paper.
+What was then a series of unrelated vignettes, my mind stitches into some coherent whole.
+That structure is not in the mind alone: I have a "feeling" about the location of a thought on paper.
 The cognitive facility with the work as a mental construct accompanies a practical facility with the text as a physical artifact.
+I will "leaf through" a familiar book.
+I may not yet know what I am looking for, but I remember where the "sign posts" are.
 The mental facility of "having read something" is however severely curtailed by the limits of human cognitive apparatus.
 Even after teaching the same text for several decades, I have to "refresh" my knowledge of its contents.
 This sort of knowledge becomes easier with repetition, but I am also painfully aware of its impermanence.
 And fundamentally, the knowledge in my "mind's eye" constitutes a small fraction of the things I know "ready at hand."
 Most things that I know and have read are available to me on my book shelves, in my notebooks, online, and on my hard drives.
 I do not know them in a sense of remembering them---I know them in the sense of being able to find the information, to access it when needed, to evaluate sources, and recall my past (formed) reactions.
 And I suspect that most things I know and have read come to me in that externalized form.
 The amount of ideas accessible to me "at hand" must vastly outnumber the ideas in the "mind's eye."
 The hand and the inner eye work together to enter into what Barbara Herrnstein Smith calls "a circuit of reciprocal effectivity" [@smith_belief_1997, 54], except, in this case, both the speaker and the listener, reader and writer, are found in one of the same person.

 Friedrich Nietzsche spoke of the modern man who "drags around with him a huge quantity of indigestible stones of knowledge."
-For Nietzsche the modern conditions is defined by a profound incongruence between "interior" and "exterior" [@nietzsche_untimely_1997, 78].
+For Nietzsche the modern condition was defined by a profound incongruence between "interior" and "exterior" [@nietzsche_untimely_1997, 78].
 He writes, "We moderns, have nothing whatever of our own; only by replenishing and cramming ourselves with the ages, customs, arts, philosophies, religions, discoveries of others do we become